 I-JEPA: The First Human-Like Computer Vision Model

-I-JEPA, Image-based Joint-Embedding Predictive Architecture, is an open-source computer vision model from Meta AI, and the first AI model based on Yann LeCun’s vision for a more human-like AI, which he presented last year in a 62 pages paper titled “A Path Towards Autonomous Machine Intelligence”.
+I-JEPA, Image-based Joint-Embedding Predictive Architecture, is an open-source computer vision model from Meta AI.
+This is the first AI model based on Yann LeCun’s vision for a more human-like AI, which he presented last year in a 62 pages paper titled “A Path Towards Autonomous Machine Intelligence”.

-In this post we’ll dive into the research paper that introduced I-JEPA model, titled: “Self-Supervised Learning from Images with a Joint-Embedding Predictive Architecture”.
-No prior knowledge of Yann LeCun’s vision is needed in order to follow along.
+In this post we’ll dive into I-JEPA research paper, titled: “Self-Supervised Learning from Images with a Joint-Embedding Predictive Architecture”.
+No prior knowledge of Yann LeCun’s vision is needed to follow along.
 We’ll explore what is more human-like in this model and dive deep into how it works.

 Self-Supervised Learning For Images

 Let’s start with an essential background about self-supervised learning in computer vision.
-So first, what is self-supervised learning?
-In short, it means our training data has no labels and the model learn solely from the images, which helps to capture common-sense knowledge from the data itself, which is important for learning in a more human-like method.
+So, what is self-supervised learning?
+In short, it means our training data has no labels.
+In other words, the model learns solely from the images.
+This helps to capture common-sense knowledge from the data itself, which is important for learning in a more human-like method.

-There are two common approaches for self-supervised learning from images, invariance-based and generative.
-We now review these common methods and then we’ll introduce the new I-JEPA method.
+There are two common approaches for self-supervised learning from images: invariance-based and generative.
+We start by reviewing these common methods and then introduce the new I-JEPA method.

 Invariance-Based Self-Supervised Learning